 to the beerwanderer goes the rewards

 Basking in the sun with a great beer is all anyone could ask for but doing it with a happy wife makes for a happy life.
 On the way back, we took a different route.
 It went by what would generally be a parking lot but on this particular day, there was a big tent erected.
 We peeked in to find a Starkbierfest in full swing.
 We’d had the Josefi-Bock after our meal since the weather was so fine.
 Otherwise, I’d have said we had to nip in for one.
-I wanted to anyway but I know keeping your life happy necessitates some sacrifices.
+I wanted to anyway but I know keeping your wife (and life) happy necessitates some sacrifices.

 Starkbierfest at Kloster Reutberg & their marvelous Josefi-Bock